 On its right side, the rough rocky mountain range of the Apuan Alps separates the Garfagnana from the Mediterranea Sea and the coast of Versilia and Apuan Riviera.
 On the left, the range of Tosco-Emiliano Apennines represents the natural boundary with Emilia Romagna, another region of Italy.
 In between the two mountain chains, from north to south the Serchio River flows.

-Its isolated location, squeezed between the mountains, has contributed over time to create a unique and strong identity.
+Its isolated location, squeezed between the mountains, has contributed over time to creating a unique and strong identity.

 For centuries, the locals called Garfagnini worked hard in close contact with nature as shepherds, peasants, woodsmen, and quarrymen.
 Today, they are also artisans, employees, or traders, but still very proud of their roots.
 They may seem a bit rough sometimes but are not hostile.
 They are just as reserved as their birthland.

 Residents are happy to welcome visitors and show them their treasures and traditions.
 But in moderation.
 “Thanks for promoting Garfagnagna, but don’t tell to come to everyone!” said a resident I met.

 The main gate to Garfagnana is the town of Lucca which is very close.
 By car, it takes only thirty minutes to reach the valley.
 So, if you plan to visit the Walled City during your trip to Tuscany, I would not miss the chance to go further and discover Garfagnana.
 You can do it both with a daily trip or spending a few days there sleeping in a nice Agriturismo.

 You can easily reach Garfagnana’s main attractions also from Pisa passing through Lucca.
 And from the main seaside towns such as Carrara, Forte dei Marmi, Pietrasanta, and Viareggio too.
 In this case, instead of the speedways, you can take the panoramic bending road that leads you up into the mountains and descend to the other side.